Teacher Training: About The Courses

 Come and see us

 You are most welcome to spend a morning with us if you are interested in training.
-There is no charge for the first visit and you will be included in all the college activities for that morning.
+You will be included in all the college activities for that morning, receive two 'turns' from teachers and hear the lectures.
+We will explain how the course is tailored with each student.
+There is a charge of £65. email: carolyn.nicholls@me.com or call Carolyn Nicholls on 01273 278523

 Premises and environment